Who are PIPSolutions?

 PIPSolutions was established in 2013 to address the total needs of insolvent debtors following the enactment of the Personal Insolvency Act 2012-2021.

 We see the insolvency process as requiring the skills possessed by accounting, legal, and mediating experts, and we can provide access to all of these services through PIP Solutions in order to solve your debt problems.

 PIPSolutions is unique in that its team brings together qualified professionals such as Accountants; Solicitors and Mediators in one organisation to assist debtors with financial, legal and negotiation services.
 There are very few organisations in Ireland currently that provide this complete suite of services to the individual with debt problems.

 PIPSolutions provides a nationwide service to ensure the debtor receives assistance of the highest quality and integrity on all debt resolution matters.
 The relationship with us is built on trust, respect and the assurance that your case will be considered with care and professionalism.

 “Debtors who are insolvent and burdened by the enormity of their financial debt situation, require the best possible support from our very experienced multi-discipline team”

 Let us find a solution to your debt situation and get a fresh start!

 What is the role of the PIP?

-The role of the Personal Insolvency Practitioner (PIP) is central to the new debt resolution legislation, the Personal Insolvency Act, 2012.
+The role of the Personal Insolvency Practitioner (PIP) is central to the Personal Insolvency Act 2012-2021.
 In this, it states that a debtor who wishes to enter into either of the three arrangements: